FILTER BY TAG

 Details

-2. Record the information shown in the Details section.
-In this example, the information shown is: https://192.168.178.67:8443 OR wss://192.168.178.67:8443.
-You will use this information to request a certificate through the POS system, using either HTTPS or WSS (WebSocket).
+2. Record the HTTP and WSS addresses and port number shown in the Details section.
+You will use this information to request a certificate through the POS system, using the HTTPS or WSS address.

 POS Activation Successful